DustinHolm/react-testgen/README.md

 Because react-testgen uses the TypeScript compiler via the amazing package [ts-morph](https://github.com/dsherret/ts-morph), the resulting test depends on the possible type inference through TypeScript.
 If the generated methods use unexpected types, it may help to add explicit type annotations.

+If props, in specific, are not deconstructured correctly and you end up with a generated type "...Props: any", try adding the type annotation ": FC<YourInterface>" or "extends Component<YourInterface, ...>" to the React component (using "FC/Component" instead of "React.FC/React.Component).
+As an alternative you can annotate the prop parameter "(props: YourInterface) => {}".

 If your issues are not caused by a lack of type inference, feel free to [open a issue/bug at GitHub](https://github.com/DustinHolm/react-testgen/issues).